-The certificate in German offers students the opportunity to develop proficiency in German, thereby complementing major(s) in other subjects across the university.
-It also strengthens the profiles of students who intend to pursue careers or graduate study in areas where knowledge of German is useful.
-The certificate in German is open to all undergraduate students, including University Special students who may already have completed majors and earned degrees.
+The Certificate in German, the first language certificate offered at UW–Madison, offers students the opportunity to develop proficiency in the language by requiring that all courses taken to fulfill it must be at the intermediate and advanced levels and taught in German.
+It complements major(s) in other subjects across the university and strengthens the applications of students who intend to pursue careers or graduate study in areas where knowledge of German is useful.
+The Certificate in German is open to all undergraduate students and University Special students who may already have earned degrees.

-To declare the Certificate in German, contact the undergraduate advisor for the program.
+To declare the Certificate in German, email or make an appointment with the undergraduate advisor for the program.

 Students declared in the German major are not eligible to declare the Certificate in German.